Laurenselfinduced743/WolfTube/README.md

 - Access a complete downloads library directly inside YouTube.
 - View the video title, selected quality, file size, download date, and current progress.
 - Play downloaded media without leaving the downloads library.
+- Automatically resume downloaded videos and audio from the last playback position.
+- Save playback progress when pausing, locking the device, leaving the app, or seeking through the timeline.
+- Restart downloaded media from the beginning only after playback has finished completely.
 - Share, save, export, or delete downloaded files easily.
 - Manage all downloaded content from one organized interface.